 How to look for records of...
-Civilian gallantry medals
+Civilian gallantry medals and awards

 How can I view the records covered in this guide?